numbbo/coco/docs/bbob-constr-lin/functions/source/index.rst

-  We define *runtime*, or *run-length* as the *number of evaluations* conducted on a given problem until a prescribed target value is hit, also referred to as the sum of the number of *objective function* evaluations or |f|-evaluations and the number of *constraint* evaluations or |g|-evaluations.
+  We define *runtime*, or *run-length* as the *number of evaluations* conducted on a given problem until a prescribed target value is hit, also referred to as the sum of the number of *objective function* evaluations and the number of *constraint* evaluations.
 We emphasize here that one single *constraint evaluation* in `Coco` is equivalent to one call to the routine that evaluates *all* the constraints at once,
   |coco_evaluate_constraint|_.
 Runtime is our central performance measure.

 .. _subsec-instances-and-problems: